 Tucked away in the idyllic countryside of North East England is a piece of Victorian architectural magic.
 Christened Pilmore Hall, it was designed at the height of the Industrial Revolution by Alfred Waterhouse, the Manchester architect who built London’s Natural History Museum.
 Today, it’s taken on a new incarnation as Rockliffe Hall, the region’s most-renowned five-star luxury escape, spa and golf club.

-Rockliffe Hall is stunning, complete with quirky Victorian embellishments, an arresting stained-glass window and a majestic century-old oak tree that catches the rays at sunset and casts beautiful shadows on the red Gothic Revival brickwork.
+But for those looking for a precis, the splendour of the area is actually well encapsulated by this stunning old property and its sizeable grounds.
+And we use ‘old’ because that’s what has caught our attention most about this property – quirky Victorian embellishments throughout, an arresting stained-glass window and a majestic century-old oak tree that catches the rays at sunset and casts beautiful shadows on the red Gothic Revival brickwork.

 Experiential accolades aside, what made the entire stay for us was Rockliffe’s superlative team, who were effortlessly friendly, charming and ready to go out of their way to help.
 There are many properties that hold themselves in higher esteem who could learn a few lessons from the staff here.

 The icing on the Rockliffe cake was dinner at its Orangery restaurant, where, in an industrial-age conservatory with cast-iron columns, we were served a perfectly cooked, inventive and unpretentious British tasting menu by chef Gary Duffy (at time of visit).
 Many of the ingredients were foraged or grown on the estate’s grounds.
 The sommelier’s pairing of New World wines, including some from England, was a discovery, too, and matched each delicious mouthful perfectly.
 It’s well worth a visit for the food alone, and certainly would be a top contender for the region’s top culinary destination.